glygener/glygen-glycan-pipeline/README.md

 3. Added Pig dataset ID to OGlcNAcAtlas rows
 4. Switched doi link from "Notes" to "PMID" column for glygen_upload.csv
 5. Updated ambiguous_sites.csv and unambiguous_sites.csv name and added chicken
+6. Updated "PMID" header to "Publication" and provided corresponding key:value for entries with literature

 Updates for 2.4 release:
 ------